Specify the Terminal Services Licensing Mode

 During the installation of the Terminal Server role service in Server Manager, on the Specify Licensing Mode page in the Add Roles Wizard.

 On the Specify Licensing Mode page, you can select Configure later if you are unsure during the installation whether to select Per Device or Per User.
-If you select Configure later, each time you log on to the terminal server, a message will appear in the lower-right corner of the desktop reminding you that you need to configure the licensing mode for the terminal server.
+If you select Configure later, each time that you log on to the terminal server, a message appears in the lower-right corner of the desktop reminding you that you need to configure the licensing mode for the terminal server.

-By configuring the Terminal Services licensing mode for the terminal server by using the Terminal Services Configuration tool.
+By using the Terminal Services Configuration tool to configure the Terminal Services licensing mode for the terminal server.

 By applying the Set Terminal Services licensing mode Group Policy setting.

 This Group Policy setting is located in Computer Configuration\Administrative Templates\Windows Components\Terminal Services\Terminal Server\Licensing and can be configured by using either the Local Group Policy Editor or the Group Policy Management Console (GPMC).
-Note that the Group Policy setting will take precedence over the setting configured in Terminal Services Configuration.
+Note that this Group Policy setting takes precedence over the setting configured in Terminal Services Configuration.

-For more information about TS CALs and configuring TS Licensing, see the Terminal Services page on the Windows Server 2008 TechCenter (http://go.microsoft.com/fwlink/?LinkId=73931).
+For more information about TS CALs and configuring TS Licensing, see the TS Licensing documentation on the Terminal Services page on the Windows Server 2008 TechCenter (http://go.microsoft.com/fwlink/?LinkId=73931).